stanislaw/SoftwareDesignHeuristics/README.md

 debt.
 Visibility allows for quicker fixes and ongoing improvement, making it more sustainable in the long run.

+## Code reviews

+### The Moving and Changing Anti-pattern

+A great anti-pattern that complicates code reviews is creating a changeset that involves both moving and changing things at the same time.
+This obscures the diffs in the version control system, making it harder to track changes.
+The solution: isolate moving and changing into separate commits or separate PRs.

 ## Reliability

 ### Errors are not ok